Sophie is a PhD student working on the Seas, Oceans and Public Health in Europe (SOPHIE) project.

 Her PhD will focus on gathering public perceptions of the risks and benefits of marine ecosystem services for human health and wellbeing, with a particular focus on those highlighted in the EU’s Blue Growth strategy.

-Sophie’s Master’s year, which specialised in Clinical Psychology, led Sophie to investigate the measurement of executive function in two age groups of participants (i.e. young adults and older adults) via traditional neuropsychological measures and novel virtual reality measures.
+Sophie’s Master’s year, which specialised in Clinical Psychology, led her to investigate the measurement of executive function in two age groups of participants (young adults and older adults) via traditional neuropsychological measures and novel virtual reality measures.